 Want to get the kids excited for an Easter at home?
 Listen up!

-For an adventure-packed time that children will love, discover these great ideas for an epic egg hunt, inside or outside – as well as cute and easy makes to bring out their creative side.
+For an adventure-packed Easter break that children will love, discover these great ideas for celebrating the holiday, from an epic egg hunt to cute creative exercises.

 Ready, steady, go...

 This cute design resembles a cracked egg – with a chick peeking out of the middle!

 - Asda Gel Glue Pen, £1 (2-pack; 50p each)

 - George Home Paper Plates (white), £1 (50-pack; 2p each)

 - George Home Paper Plates (in an assortment of colours), £1 (25-pack; 4p each)

 - 2 x mediumAsda Wiggly Eyes, £1 (assorted 3-pack; 33p each)